This post contains affiliate links.

 Softneck Garlic

-Flavor and Culinary Characteristics: Softneck garlic generally has a milder, sweeter flavor than hardneck garlic.
-It tends to be more versatile in culinary applications and is commonly used in dishes that require a subtle garlic taste.
+Flavor and Culinary Characteristics: Softneck garlic has a milder, sweeter flavor than hardneck garlic.
+It is arguably used more in recipes that require a subtle garlic taste.ย

 Storage and Shelf Life: Softneck garlic has an extended shelf life, often lasting 6-12 months when stored properly.
-It stores better than hardneck because it has more dense heads and tightly wrapped cloves, and is thus harder to peel.
+It stores better than hardneck because it has more dense heads and tightly wrapped cloves, and is subsequently harder to peel.
 These tighter, multiple layers of cloves provide better protection against moisture loss.
 Its long shelflife is part of the reason it is more heavily cultivated, and thus available in the grocery, than hardneck garlic.
-It also grows in a wider range of climates adding to its advantage in total cultivation.
-We discuss how to store garlic at the bottom of this post and in our Everything Garlic Guide.
+It also grows in a wider range of climates adding to its advantage in total cultivation.ย

 Hardneck Garlic

-Stem and Bulb Formation: Hardneck garlic varieties produce a hard, central stalk or scape that emerges from the center of the bulb.
-The scape often curls and produces a flower bud at the top.
-Hardneck garlic typically forms fewer, larger cloves around the central stalk.
-It is also much easier to peel than softneck garlic.
+Stem and Bulb Formation: Hardneck garlic produces a hard, central stalk (also called aย scape) at the center of the bulb.
+Hardneck varieties have fewer but larger cloves, and are much easier to peel than softneck garlic.

-Storage and Shelf Life: Hardneck garlic has a shorter shelf life compared to softneck garlic.
-It typically stores well for around 3-6 months under proper conditions.
+Storage and Shelf Life: Hardneck garlic has a shorter shelf life than softneck garlic.
+You can store it in the pantry for 3-6 months which for most of us is plenty long enough to use it.ย

 Varieties of Softneck Garlic